benjmnxu/5300-aita/output/README.md

+(Note: We evaluated our model on the development set rather than the test set, as the development set was not used in any applications.
+Therefore, our predicted and gold labels correspond to the development sets of the generated datasets, not the test sets.)

 # Scoring Script Documentation

 This document explains the evaluation metrics implemented in the script `score.py` and provides instructions for running the script from the command line.